Combination pathway

 How the Amylin Pathway Works

-Amylin is a fullness hormone released by the pancreas at mealtimes — separate from GLP-1.
-Because it acts via different receptors in different brain regions, combining it with GLP-1 produces additive appetite suppression.
+Amylin is a fullness hormone released by the pancreas at mealtimes — separate from GLP-1, working via different brain regions.
+Because it hits different receptors, combining it with GLP-1 produces additive appetite suppression rather than simple overlap.

 Quick read · 4 min